Arua Hill S.C.

 Arua Hill Sports Club is a Ugandan football club based in Arua.
 Previously branded as (Aziz Damani) Doves All Stars FC, Arua Hill SC got promoted to the 2022 Ugandan Premier League after topping their Elgon Group in the 2021 FUFA Big League.
 It was the club's sixth attempt to reach top flight football.
-Having bought 100 percent shares in Doves, Joel Aita became the new owner of the club during 2020.
+Having bought 100 percent shares in Doves, Joel Aita became the new owner of the club during 2020 but was replaced as Chairman by Hassan Mugerwa Takoowa as their 2024 season ended halfway.
+Brendah Nyamwiza became CEO after Pius Bamwange.